Jennifer Trahan: Vetoes and atrocity crimes

-Trahan's book, Existing Legal Limits to Security Council Veto Power in the Face of Atrocity Crimes was published in 2020, and examines the legality of the use of the veto power by a permanent members of the UN Security Council to block the Security Council's actions while there are ongoing atrocity crimes or the serious risk of these crimes occurring.
+Trahan's book, Existing Legal Limits to Security Council Veto Power in the Face of Atrocity Crimes was published in 2020, and examines the legality of the use of the veto power by a permanent member of the UN Security Council to block the Security Council's actions while there are ongoing atrocity crimes or the serious risk of these crimes occurring.
 Trahan examines such vetoes, which block a resolution that otherwise had the required number of votes for it to pass, in light of legal obligations related to jus cogens, the United Nations Charter, and fundamental treaty obligations.
 She also traces the drafting history of the veto power, overviews the use of the veto power including while there are ongoing atrocity crimes, and examines the "voluntary veto restraint initiatives" that have been pursued to date, which Trahan argues have proven insufficient because not all permanent members join them.
 The "UN Vetoes initiative" is related to the argument of Trahan's 2020 book and other academic writings.